msabir10/Final_Project/README.md

 ### Description of how data was split into training and testing sets

 The cleaned data set has been split into the trainign and testing data sets with the **train_test_split** method from the **sklearn.model_selection** library.
-The standard split is 75% of the data into the trainign set and 25% of the data into the testing set.
+The standard split is 75% of the data into the training set and 25% of the data into the testing set.

 ### Explanation of model choice, including limitations and benefits